-You Will Need:
+Supplies You Will Need:

-2. Scraps of patterned fabrics
+- Scraps of patterned fabrics

-3. Bondaweb - Fusible Webbing style material (bondaweb is a well known brand and very easy to get hold of)
+- Bondaweb - Fusible Webbing style material (bondaweb is a well known brand and very easy to get hold of)

-4. Sharp scissors
+- Sharp scissors

-5. A pencil
+- A pencil

-6. An iron
+- An iron

-7. A piece of paper for template shape
+- A piece of paper for template shape

 You will need approximately 14" x 20" size plain white fabric or you can use whatever size you want as a tea towel, usually paper size A3 (UK measurements) or plain white cotton tea towels.

 Make sure your iron is on the “cotton/linen” setting and set it so that there is plenty of steam and iron them slowly.

-One side of the webbing is a very thin web of heat sensitive glue, the other side is a paper that can be drawn on easily – it is transparent enough to see through and trace your hexagon pattern pieces with a pencil or pen.
+One side of the webbing is a very thin web of heat-sensitive glue, the other side is a paper that can be drawn on easily – it is transparent enough to see through and trace your hexagon pattern pieces with a pencil or pen.